organisciak/dissertation/document/3_typology.md

 distinction between fixed remuneration, with a pre-agreed fee, and success-based remuneration, such as contest winnings or bonus.

-#### Specific Motivators
+\marginnote{Specific Motivators}

-Taxonomies of specific motivators seen in crowdsourcing have been previously attempted, with varying results that touch on similar issues. identified a series of primary and secondary motivators from a diverse set of crowdsourcing websites.
+\newthought{Taxonomies of specific motivators} seen in crowdsourcing have been previously attempted, with varying results that touch on similar issues. identified a series of primary and secondary motivators from a diverse set of crowdsourcing websites.
 We adopt the categories from that study